-When it's for air or water purification, a carbon filter consists of a lightweight canister that is filled with charcoal or carbon that removes solids and toxins as the water or air moves through it.
+Whether it's for air or water purification, a carbon filter consists of a lightweight canister that is filled with charcoal or carbon that removes solids and toxins as the water or air moves through it.

-Carbon filters are handy for gardeners because thy remove chlorine, organic compounds, sediments, and even taste and odor from water, but do they not remove the minerals that are valuable to plants.
+Carbon filters are handy for gardeners because thy remove chlorine, organic compounds, sediments, and even taste and odor from water, but do not remove the minerals that are valuable to plants.
 For this reason, carbon filters are common for use in homes, aquariums, garden ponds, and wastewater treatment.

 When used for air purification, they are simply installed up high in the room's ventilation system, or they can operate as stand-alone units if that is more convenient.